Instructor: Ali Kaveh Aeenehzodaee

 Instructor: Lavender McKittrick-Sweitzer

-Lavender McKittrick-Sweitzer is a PhD student in the Ohio State University philosophy department.
-Her research is broadly focused on political philosophy, more narrowly concerning theories of global justice.
+Lavender McKittrick-Sweitzer is a Philosophy PhD candidate at Ohio State University.
+Her research is broadly focused on political philosophy, more narrowly concerning theories of global justice and exploitation.
 Lavender has been interested in sharing philosophy with high school students for quite a while, helping begin high school outreach programs in St. Louis, MO, while she was completing her Master's degree.
 She is excited about having the opportunity to discuss philosophical issues with the camp's participants this summer.

 Instructor: Evan Thomas